javiersoriano/sentinel-all-in-one/README.md

 ## Prerequisites

 - Azure user account with enough permissions to enable the required connectors.
-See table below.
-Write permissions to the workspace are always needed.
+See table below for additional permissions.
+Write permissions to the workspace are **always** needed.
 - Some data connectors also require a license to be present in order to be enabled.
 See table below.
 - [PowerShell Core](https://github.com/PowerShell/PowerShell) needs to be installed ONLY if using Powershell version
 - Threat Intelligence Platforms connector requires additional setup documented [here](https://docs.microsoft.com/en-us/azure/sentinel/connect-threat-intelligence#connect-azure-sentinel-to-your-threat-intelligence-platform)